Towards a Localised S-Matrix Theory: The Localised S-Matrix

 Here, the parameters $\svev{x^{\mu}}$ and $\svev{x^{\mu}x^{\nu}}$ characterize the uncertainties in the four-position $x$.
-As we will see below, such finite uncertainties will trigger a violation in the conservation of the four-momentum.
+As we will see below, such finite uncertainties will trigger a nominal violation in the conservation of the four-momentum.
+However, this apparent violation should be treated with caution, and be interpreted instead as a non-conservation of the mean total momenta of the particles taking part in a localised scattering process.
+In fact, their momentum uncertainties, say $\delta p^\mu$, imply that the particles are not momentum eigenstates, so only their momentum mean values $p^\mu$ will be of physical relevance in our formalism.
 Since the exponent of \eqref{eq:general_smearing_def} describes a complicated four-dimensional ellipsoid, we may simplify the analysis by assuming the factorisable form: $\Delta p^{\mu\nu} = \delta p^\mu \delta p^\nu$.
 In this case, we have

 where $\xbL$ is the centre of the production vertex or the source, and $\delta p$ is the would-be four-momentum uncertainty.
 We note that $\delta p$ may naively be associated with an effective interaction radius $\delta x$ as $\dx^\mu = 1/\delta p^\mu$.